 Advantages of Robotic Lung Cancer Surgery

-While both approaches are minimally invasive, robotic surgery offers certain advantages over the VATS approach for lung cancer surgery: Its exceptional precision and highly maneuverable “wrists,” which can rotate through 540 degrees, are ideally suited for resecting lung tissues and dissecting lymph nodes in the confined space of the chest.
+While both approaches are minimally invasive, robotic surgery offers certain advantages over the VATS approach for lung cancer surgery.
+Its exceptional precision and highly maneuverable “wrists,” which can rotate through 540 degrees, are ideally suited for resecting lung tissues and dissecting lymph nodes in the confined space of the chest.
 Another advantage is the da Vinci surgical robot’s high-definition, 3-D camera, which provides a superior view of the tissues being operated on.
-Robotic lung surgery also enables the surgeon to view the lung structures from the front of the chest wall—an approach that more closely resembles that of open surgery.
+Robotic lung cancer surgery also enables the surgeon to view the lung structures from the front of the chest wall—an approach that more closely resembles that of open surgery.

 Patients who have undergone robotic surgery tend to be discharged from the hospital in just two to three days, and return to their normal activities faster because there is less trauma to the body.